-Description of parameter: Identification and quantification (abundance in cells L^{-1}) of larger protists (>20 μm) and small mesozooplankton (e.g. copepod nauplii and Oithona) with an inverted light microscope using the Utermöhl method and the enriched water samples.
-Please note that naked/delicate protists are not quantitatively retained by this method.
-Those taxa are counted in directly fixed non-enriched water samples.
+Description of parameter: Identification and quantification (abundance in cells L-1) of larger protists (>20 μ m) and small mesozooplankton (e.g. copepod nauplii and Oithona) with an inverted light microscope using the Utermöhl method and the enriched water

 → Special requirements/gear: Requires potentially an extra CTD cast due to the large volume needs.
 Fume hood for addition of fixatives.
 Wear personal protection for fixation and sample handling.
 Use waste containers.